Lahaina Roads

 The Roads lie in the Pacific Ocean in the area 20°52′0″N 156°44′0″W. Through the 1940s, it was an alternative anchorage to Pearl Harbor for the U.S. Pacific Fleet.
 The possibility that elements of the Pacific Fleet would have been dispersed there was taken seriously in the plan of the Kido Butai (the Japanese naval strike force) for the attack on Pearl Harbor in 1941.
-Scout planes were dispatched from the fleet, and I class submarines were sent to Lahaina Roads to reconnoiter the anchorage, which proved empty, with the entire U.S. fleet congregated at Ford Island on Oahu.
+Scout planes were dispatched from the fleet, and I class submarines were sent to Lahaina Roads to reconnoiter the anchorage, which proved empty, with the entire U.S. fleet congregated at Pearl Harbor.